jakobap/Technicals-CNN/README.md

 This file implements the Convolutional Neural Network, trains it using the created images and tests it against the test set of images.

 #### ----- Directory Structure: ----- ####
-Keras requietes the Input Data to be in the following directory structure:
+Keras requires the Input Data to be in the following directory structure:
 Layer1: Notebooks
   Layer2: fullpriceinput.csv, y_train.csv, y_test.csv
     Layer3_A: RawStockData as dir of .txt files